+Members

-Members Ms xxxxxx
+Ms xxxxxx

-Mr xxxxxx
+HKIA

-HKIA HKIA Overall, the Visiting Panel Members opined the work as basically adequate\/inadequate\ for initiation of the accreditation process.
+Overall, the Visiting Panel Members opined the work as basically adequate/inadequate for initiation of the accreditation process.
 However, it should be emphasized here that the views of the Visiting Panel Members are not binding and should not be taken, in any way, as preliminary endorsement of the degree programme on behalf the Visiting Board appointed by the HKIA/ARB Accreditation Board for the initial validation visit.